Efficient Lowering of Food Waste in the Out-of-Home Sector

 The goal of our project is the reduction of food waste in the out-of-home sector.
 To do so, we collect information on the generation, composition and value of food waste as well as their disposal reasons.
 From these results, we will draw strategies for avoiding food waste, which should be implemented in the entire out-of-home sector.

-Basic data on food waste are gathered at four locations in the hotel business.
+Basic data on food waste are gathered at four locations in the hotel business and at three locations in the care business.
 These data should also enable supply chain optimisation between the hotel business and its suppliers for fish and meat products.
 We will derive measures for food waste reduction from the results.
 The transferability of these measures to other out-of-home sectors will be proofed.

-Food waste in four commercial kitchens of the hotel business is being monitored using the feedback weighing scale “ResourceManager-Food”.
+Food waste in four commercial kitchens of the hotel business and in three commercial kitchens of the care business is being monitored using the feedback weighing scale “ResourceManager-Food”.
 We determine the environmental impact of food waste along the supply chain using life cycle assessment approaches.
 Further data comes from the literature.

 The costs of avoiding food waste, such as the cost of staff training, will be taken into account when evaluating our avoidance measures.
 Furthermore, we will discuss the results from waste monitoring and supply chain optimisation with our project partners in a workshop.

-For the out-of-home sector analysis and the assessment of whether and how successful avoidance measures in commercial kitchens of the hotel business can be transferred to other out-of-home sectors, we will carry out expert interviews.
+For the out-of-home sector analysis and the assessment of whether and how successful avoidance measures from our examined kitchens can be transferred to other out-of-home sectors, we will carry out expert interviews.

 Our project is not only aimed at scientific knowledge and policy advice, but should also be relevant as a basis for a sustainable awareness of society.
 All stakeholders along the supply chain, from primary producers to employees in food processing to end consumers, should become more aware of the value of food.